AndreyKudritskiy/Tennis-Match-Prediction-Model/README.md

 # Tennis-Match-Prediction-Model
 A project from my Predictive Analytics class.
 Using XGboost to predict Men's ATP singles match outcomes.
-The notbook is written as a report so I recommend just reading through it
+The notebook is written as a report so I recommend just reading through it